NEW BOOK - LIMITED PRINT COPIES AVAILABLE!

-Many of the methods transcend national borders and are relevant in any country.
-For this reason, we have not focused on practice in a specific country.
-However, parameters and assumptions have been illustrated for specific regions and countries, and case studies have been included as practical illustrations of the various methods in use.
-Readers can develop their own parameters and assumptions based on the current and historical experience of each one’s specific economic environment.
+The measurement model within the International Financial Reporting Standard for Insurance Contracts (IFRS 17) was designed to include risk in a key constituent in financial reporting.
+While a substantial amount of actuarial literature is available for various applications of risk margins, much of that material is not directly applicable to the specific needs of IFRS 17.
+There is a need to provide such a focused source of technical education material as IFRS 17 goes into effect.
+Many of the relevant risk adjustment methods for IFRS 17 transcend national borders and are relevant in any country.
+For this reason, this monograph has not focused on practice in a specific country.
+However, parameters and assumptions have been illustrated more generally rather than specific to regions and countries, and case studies have been included as practical illustrations of the various methods in use.
+Readers can use the educational material to help them develop their own parameters and assumptions based on their current and historical experience and their specific economic environment.

 This monograph is sponsored by the International Actuarial Association (IAA).
-The author team is Milliman, Inc. (Milliman).
+The author team is Deloitte Consulting LLP.

-The "Discount Rates in Financial Reporting: A Practical Guide" book is a copyrighted publication of the International Actuarial Association (IAA) provided for your personal use only and it may not be copied, reproduced, shared or redistributed without the expressed written consent of the IAA.
+The "Risk Adjustments for Insurance Contracts Under IFRS 17" book is a copyrighted publication of the International Actuarial Association (IAA) provided for your personal use only and it may not be copied, reproduced, shared or redistributed without the expressed written consent of the IAA.

 Discounts: If you wish to purchase more than 5 copies, please contact email@example.com to obtain a volume discount code.